-For linemen, one of the biggest complaints I hear is that they don’t have any good ways to build skills and condition in the off-season, especially when they aren’t in the school weight room.
+For linemen, one of the biggest complaints is that they don’t have options to build skills and condition in the off-season, especially when they aren’t in the school weight room.
 Enter simulated game conditioning.
 This works best with a partner, but it can be performed alone as well.
 If you have a partner, one person should line up as the offensive lineman and the other as the defensive lineman.
 Line up in a good stance, take one of your steps (base right, pull left, etc), and sprint for a short to medium distance.
 Walk back and repeat.

 There are a few brands of football cleats that are considered to be more popular due to their level of comfort, their unique design, and their ability to provide increased grip and control.
 Often the measure of performance of a particular brand of football cleat comes down to personal preference: how the cleat feels, how secure the player feels in it, and how comfortable the cleat is throughout the length of the game.

-Mouthguards reduce the likelihood of dental injuries, but can increase the number and intensity of mouth cuts and abrasions and chance of infection, so they should be sanitized daily and replaced every two weeks, or when they develop sharp or jagged edges.
+Mouthguards reduce the likelihood of dental injuries.
+However, they can increase the chance and intensity of mouth cuts, abrasions, and infection.
+To prevent this, they should be sanitized daily and replaced every two weeks, or when they develop sharp or jagged edges.

-As mouthguards have a natural ability to become a breeding ground for bacteria, fungi, and mold, they should be sanitized on a daily basis using a commercially available antimicrobial denture-cleansing solution.
-Or you can save time and purchase an inexpensive anti-microbial mouthguard case, that is heavy-duty, ventilated for fast drying, and provides secure and clean storage for your mouthguard.
+Mouthguards should be sanitized on a daily basis using a commercially available antimicrobial denture-cleansing solution.
+You can also save time and purchase an inexpensive anti-microbial mouthguard case, that is heavy-duty, ventilated for fast drying, and provides secure and clean storage for your mouthguard.

 Compression socks help heal strains, muscle pulls and other injuries commonly associated with football.
 They are ideal for reducing swelling and channeling fluid up and out of the lower legs.
 Clinical studies show football players who wear sports compression socks on the field receive a number of benefits that can help boost their performance.
-The improved blood circulation in the lower leg helps increase oxygen delivery to the calves, which reduces muscle oscillation and optimizes the muscle alignment and efficiency while walking and running.
+The improved blood circulation in the lower legs help increase oxygen delivery to the calves, which reduces muscle oscillation and optimizes muscle alignment and efficiency while playing.